dCache/dcache/docs/TheBook/src/main/markdown/config-SRM.md

 ```

 The additional `transfermanagers` service is required to perform 3rd party copy transfers initiated by SRM or WebDAV.
-This service is not required to be co-located with SRM service (domain or host).
+This service is not required to be co-located with th SRM service (domain or host).

-Srm service requires an authentication setup, see [Chapter 10, Authorization in dCache](config-gplazma.md) for a general description or the [section called “Authentication and Authorization in dCache”](intouch.md#authentication-and-authorization-in-dcache) for an example setup with X.509 certificates.
+The srm service requires an authentication setup, see [Chapter 10, Authorization in dCache](config-gplazma.md) for a general description or the section [“Authentication and Authorization in dCache”](intouch.md#authentication-and-authorization-in-dcache) for an example setup with X.509 certificates.

 You can now copy a file into your dCache using the SRM,

 > **NOTE**
 >
-> Please make sure to use latest srmcp client otherwise you will need to specify `-2` in order to use the right version.
+> Please make sure to use the latest srmcp client, otherwise you will need to specify `-2` in order to use the right version.

 ```console-user
 srmcp file:////bin/sh srm://dcache.example.org/data/world-writable/srm-test-file